Things to Know Before You Go

 Connect to our Wi–Fi: Connecting to our Wi–Fi is easy.
 Just choose SI-VISITOR, open a web browser, and accept the terms of service.

-Please Take Photos!: You are welcome to take photos for personal use (and share them on Flickr!).
-However, tripods, monopods, and selfie sticks are not permitted without prior approval.
-Members of the media should contact the Museum’s Office of Communications and Marketing for photography or filming requests.
+Photography: To preserve the more than 200-year-old Star-Spangled Banner, we must prohibit photography in that gallery.
+Unless otherwise noted, we encourage photography throughout the rest of the museum.
+Tripods, monopods, and selfie sticks are not permitted without prior approval.
+Members of the media should contact the museum’s Office of Communications and Marketing for photography or filming requests.

 Use the Escalators: Please give priority for elevator use to visitors with disabilities and families with strollers by using the stairs and escalators.
 Do not take strollers on escalators, and please keep children from playing on them to avoid injury.

-First Aid: The Museum Store on 1 Center sells first-aid items such as aspirin and bandages.
-For serious injuries or illnesses, please contact the nearest security officer for assistance.
+First Aid: For serious injuries or illnesses, contact the nearest security officer for assistance.